Key Takeaways from the American College of Rheumatology Conference 2024

 - Monitoring Disease Activity with Exosomes: Exploration of the potential of exosomes as biomarkers for monitoring disease activity.

-This presentation will provide a comprehensive overview of how mechanistic studies can enhance the precision and effectiveness of clinical trials in autoimmune diseases.
+This presentation provided a comprehensive overview of how mechanistic studies can enhance the precision and effectiveness of clinical trials in autoimmune diseases.

 In SLE clinical trials, selecting primary efficacy measures like the Systemic Lupus Erythematosus Responder Index 4 (SRI4) and the BILAG-based Composite Lupus Assessment (BICLA) is crucial for evaluating treatment efficacy.
 Findings from the EXPLORER and ATHOS trials underscore key distinctions between these measures.
 Disease activity in EXPLORER was assessed using BILAG and SELENA-SLEDAI, while ATHOS utilized the updated BILAG-2004 and SLEDAI-2K indices, which demonstrated higher concordance between BICLA and SRI4.
 BICLA, with its focus on gradual, organ-specific improvements, exhibited greater sensitivity in manifestations such as arthritis, contributing to increased BICLA+/SRI4- discordance.
 Baseline serological markers, including complement levels and anti-dsDNA antibodies, also influenced the concordance between the 2 indices, with active serology associated with greater alignment.
 These findings highlight the critical importance of carefully selecting or combining outcome measures based on the trial design and patient population.
 The use of updated disease activity indices, such as BILAG-2004 and SLEDAI-2k, further enhances the precision of treatment effect assessments in lupus trials.